Recognized by Chambers USA 2015 as a leading individual for corporate/M&A matters.

 Frank is a member of Greater Phoenix Leadership.
 He formerly served as the chair of the Board of Directors of the Boys and Girls Clubs of Metropolitan Phoenix, as chair of the Phoenix Chamber of Commerce and as Chair of the Phoenix Children’s Hospital Foundation and a member of that hospital’s Board of Directors.
 He also served as a member of the Boards of Directors of the Herberger Theater Company and the Arizona Science Center.
 He has also served as the Lead Director for a Nasdaq listed publicly-traded health care company and currently serves as Lead Director for a private company based in Charlotte, North Carolina that serves the restaurant and hospitality industries.

-Antonio Yanez, Jr. is a partner in the Litigation Department and Vice-Chair of the Securities Litigation Practice Group of Willkie Farr & Gallagher LLP.
-He concentrates on securities and financial reporting matters, mergers and acquisitions litigation, and arbitration.
+Antonio Yanez, Jr. is a partner in the Litigation Department and Vice-Chair of the Securities Litigation Practice Group.
+He concentrates on securities and financial reporting matters, complex commercial litigation, and arbitration.

-Mr. Yanez’s practice includes representation of issuers, accounting firms, private equity firms, and others in securities class actions, M&A cases, SEC proceedings, and other litigation and regulatory matters.
+Tony’s practice includes representation of issuers, accounting firms, private equity firms, and others in securities class actions, SEC proceedings, and other litigation and regulatory matters.
 He has extensive experience conducting internal and independent investigations of financial reporting, accounting, and related issues.
-He also has experience in deal-related and commercial arbitration.
+He also has experience in deal-related and commercial arbitration, as well as bankruptcy litigation.

-Mr. Yanez is ranked among the leading individuals practicing in the area of Litigation: Securities in New York by Chambers USA (2010-2018).
+Tony is ranked among the leading individuals practicing in the area of Litigation: Securities in New York by Chambers USA (2010-2019).

 Catherine R. Kinney retired from NYSE Euronext on March 26, 2009.
 She had served in Paris, France from July 2007 until 2009, responsible for overseeing the company’s global listing program, marketing and branding.